jswymer/mydoctest/articles/year-close-account-periods.md

 <properties
-	pageTitle="How to: Close Accounting Periods | Project “Madeira”" description="Explains how to close accounting periods."
+	pageTitle="How to: Close Accounting Periods | Financials" description="Explains how to close accounting periods."
 	services="project-madeira"
 	documentationCenter=""